Hierarchical Bayesian CMB Component Separation with the No-U-Turn Sampler: Algorithm Validation

-In Fig. \ref{fig: power spectra} we show the $E$ and $B$-mode power spectra derived for the three validation sets, corrected for noise bias.
-We show power spectra, covering multipoles $32\leq\ell\leq 121$, using a bin width of $\Delta\ell=10$.
-For lower multipoles, one can obtain better power spectrum estimates by directly sampling the $C_{\ell}$ from the joint distribution, $P(C_{\ell},\mathbfit{A}_{\mathrm{cmb}}|\mathbf{d})$, as is performed in the \textsc{Commander} component separation code \citep{2004PhRvD..70h3511W, 2004ApJS..155..227E, 2008ApJ...676...10E, 2008MNRAS.389.1284T}.
+In Fig. \ref{fig: power spectra} we show the $E$ and $B$-mode power spectra derived for the three validation sets.
+For the purposes of power spectrum estimation, we perform component separation on two splits of the input data with differing noise realisations.
+We then evaluate the cross-spectra of the recovered CMB maps from the two data-splits, allowing us to avoid complications from noise bias.
+We show power spectra, covering multipoles $2\leq\ell< 180$, using a bin width of $\Delta\ell=10$ (excluding the first bin, which covers multipoles $2\leq\ell<10$).

+For multipoles $\ell\lesssim 30$ it was found that the purified pseudo-$C_{\ell}$ estimator no longer recovered accurate point estimates for the bandpowers.
+At these large angular scales, the sky mask results in the pseudo-$C_\ell$ estimator becoming sub-optimal.
+For these low multipoles, one can obtain better power spectrum estimates by directly sampling the $C_{\ell}$ from the joint distribution, $P(C_{\ell},\mathbfit{A}_{\mathrm{cmb}}|\mathbf{d})$, as is performed in the \textsc{Commander} component separation code \citep{2004PhRvD..70h3511W, 2004ApJS..155..227E, 2008ApJ...676...10E, 2008MNRAS.389.1284T}.
 We leave the implementation of this additional power spectrum estimation technique to future work.

-For multipoles $\ell\gtrsim 121$ the $B$-mode power spectrum estimates became dominated by noise.
-Given the $70\,\mathrm{arcmin}$ resolution the maps were smoothed to, this is not surprising.
-At these small scales the beam correction applied during power spectrum estimation begins to inflate the noise present in the CMB amplitude maps.
+For multipoles $\ell\gtrsim 150$, the $70\,\mathrm{arcmin}$ beam correction resulted in higher variance pseudo-$C_{\ell}$ estimates.
+At these small scales the beam correction begins to inflate the noise present in the CMB amplitude maps.
+These effects, in combination with the pixel resolution at \textsc{NSIDE}=64, result in bandpower estimates becoming unreliable for $\ell\gtrsim 180$.